Jinho: 2008–2014: Everysing win and SM the Ballad

-2015–present: Departing SM Entertainment, debut with Pentagon and musical roles
+2015–2020: Departing SM Entertainment, debut with Pentagon and musical roles

 In 2015, Jinho left SM Entertainment and began working as a singing tutor at Modern K Academy.
 Modern K Academy encouraged Jinho to audition at Cube, as their CEO has close connections with Cube Entertainment and had a hand in creating Pentagon, being in charge of talent development.
 In February, he was part of a vocal project group, Seorin-dong Children (서린동 아이들) with Hui and another female singer.
 They released a remake of Lee Won-jin and Ryu Keum-deok's 1994 classic "For All the New Lovers".
 The group wasn't originally supposed to consist of them, but after receiving a good response from Cube Artist Development for the recorded guide, the company decided to release it on streaming sites.
 In February 2016, Jinho was featured in K.Shin's song "Perception" alongside Hwang Sung-dae under the name Mush.
 The name was intended to be Mu$h, but he forgot to tell K.Shin to add a dollar sign instead of an 's'.

 Making it through the audition process, Jinho participated in Pentagon Maker making it to the final lineup and debuting with the group on October 10, 2016.

 In 2017, Jinho started a personal project titled "Magazine Ho" releasing covers in various genres and languages on the last of each month.
 With this project he has worked with and featured other artists such as CLC's Sorn, (G)I-dle's Jeon So-yeon, HYNN, and band mates Hongseok, Shinwon, Hui, Kino, and Yeo One.

 On March 17, 2018, Jinho held his first mini live concert which is a part of his Magazine Ho cover songs project.